sir-dunxalot/ember-tooltips/README.md

 });
 ```

-Options can be set on the elements ad <strong>prefixed and dasherized</strong> attributes.
+Options can be set on the element(s) as <strong>prefixed and dasherized</strong> attributes.
 For example:

 ```hbs
 {{#some-component}}